Richard Stovin: Senior command

 On his release in 1796, he was promoted to major, and posted to a staff position in Canada.
 He returned to his regiment in 1798, when he took command of it in St. Domingo, and after the evacuation of the island was sent to England to raise two new battalions from volunteers in the militia.
 He then led them in the Anglo-Russian invasion of Holland of late 1799, where he saw action at the Battle of Krabbendam and the Battle of Bergen in September.
 From 1800 to 1802 he served in the Mediterranean, returning to England after the Peace of Amiens.

 The 17th Foot was stationed in India from 1804, and Stovin commanded them at the siege of Chumar in 1807.
 He was given a brevet colonelcy in 1808, and later posted to command a brigade in India.

-On 4 June 1811, Stovin was promoted to major-general, and was sent to Canada in 1813 during the War of 1812.
+On 4 June 1811, Stovin was promoted to major general, and was sent to Canada in 1813 during the War of 1812.
 He commanded the Centre Division from February to July 1814, and the Right Division from October to December.
 Stovin Island, in the St. Lawrence River, was named for him after the war, one of a number of military commanders commemorated in the "Thousand Islands".

-Stovin was promoted to lieutenant-general in 1821, and died in 1825.
+Stovin was promoted to lieutenant general in 1821, retired from service in 1824 and died in 1825.